wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 I went online and searched for "Learn Dvorak", and a website called typing.com came up.
 It has a couple of courses on learning Dvorak which were a really good start.
 As my progression and typing speed got better, I moved towards monkeytype.com, which is very nice, because it has different modes and keeps track of your progression.

 Learning where the keys are without looking (touch typing) takes a few days - at a very slow pace at the beginning, of course.
-After you start getting a bit more confident at knowing where the keys are, I started to use it in my day to day.
+After I started getting a bit more confident at knowing where the keys were, I started to use it in my day to day.

 **Do you need to buy a special keyboard to learn?**

 Not at all.
 The best way to learn is to use your Qwerty keyboard and simply change the layout in your system settings.
 In mac, you can have both enabled and quickly switch  between the two.

 A lot of people also mention using mechanical keyboards to type and learn "faster".
-In my opinion, mechanical keyboards don't make a difference at all, except make your desk look cooler (I would know, I spent £100 on one).
+In my opinion, mechanical keyboards don't make a difference at all, except make your desk look cooler.
+I would know because I spent £100 on one.
 Any keyboard will do.

 **Once you get past that initial phase, how do you progress?**

-I was practising about 30 minutes a day each day.
-After a couple of weeks, I finished the courses from typing.com.
-My typing speed was about 30 words per minute (for context, I could type at ~85 wpm with Qwerty) at that point, so I decided to start using Dvorak for my daily job tasks.
+The first few days the progression can be really fast, you can go from 0 to 30 WPM in a matter of days.
+After that, my progression started to slow down.
+As soon as I finished the course on typing.com I could type at around 30 WPM, at which point I switched to monkeytype.com where I would practice for 20 minutes each day, mostly focusing on getting over 95% accurary in all tests.

+At this point I felt I could type fast enough to start using it in my daily job.
 Replying to Slack messages was painful, specially since the person on the other side can see you've been typing 10 minutes for a 2 line message.
-You start getting good at getting straight to the point to avoid typing long messages.
+I started to get good at getting straight to the point!

-Also at that point when I was almost using Dvorak full time, I started to mix up Qwerty and Dvorak.
-My brain was starting to forget how to Qwerty, so I really had no choice but make the full switch.
-I would recommend switching gradually if you can, but I didn't really have the choice!
+As a fun fact, as soon as I started using Dvorak full time, I could no longer switch back to Qwerty without my brain mixing up with Dvorak.
+My brain's mental mapping of the Qwerty keybaord layout suddenly started to vanish.
+I had no choice but to make the full switch to Dvorak.

-There were times when I was advancing really quickly to go from 5 to 30 WPM in a week or two, and other times when I'd plateau at a specific speed and feel like wasn't making any progress.

 **Wait there!
 So you forgot how to type in Qwerty?!**

-Indeed, I have.
-For a few days I kept switching, using Qwerty for any tasks that required some speed and Dvorak for everything else.
+I did, and I still have.
+For a few days I kept switching back and forth: using Qwerty for any tasks that required some speed and Dvorak for everything else.
 At one point when trying to type Qwerty, I would mix up my keys with the Dvorak layout.
-My brain had all of a sudden forgotten how Qwerty.
+My brain had all of a sudden forgotten how to Qwerty.

 A lot of guides online say you can learn them side by side.
 But what they forget to mention is that you lose Qwerty in the process, and you have to make an effort to re-learn it after you learn Dvorak.
 I've read online that it takes a couple of months of practice to get Qwerty back.
 I wouldn't know, because I can't be bothered to go through this again.

-**How do you get over the plateaus where you felt you weren't getting any faster?**
+**How do you get over the plateaus where you felt you weren't making any progress?**

 At around week 7, I wrote this in my notes:

 > *Learning this is a lot harder than I thought.
 I can write fast enough now (around 50wpm on avg?) but still my fingers feel very unsure of some keys and it is very frustrating.
 I make a lot of mistakes while typing which can be infuriating and frustrating at the same time.
 I’m doing my best to get better but the process is a lot slower than I was hoping.
 If I could go back I would probably not bother.*

 My first mistake was having the wrong expectations.
 I had read online about someone who got 100wpm within 4 weeks.
-In my case, I was only typing at around 45wpm at that point.
+I could only type at around 45wpm after one month.

 The plateaus are different at different stages.
 My first big plateau was around the 45-55wpm region.
 My problem there was that I tried to type too fast while making a lot of mistakes.
 This started to create bad habits by reinforcing repeated mistakes.
 What worked for me was finding out which keys I was struggling the most with and practising those more.
 Particularly those letters used less often such as `qjk` or combinations such as `ch` or `qu`.

 Slowing down and focusing on accuracy started to pay off.
 Typing more consistently and having to correct fewer mistakes was giving me faster typing speeds.

+The second big plateau is when I reached the 60-70 WPM mark, which is where I'm still now.
+At this point I'm not getting any faster by simply typing on my day to day.
+To get faster I would need to keep practicing daily with specfic drills to improve accuracy and speed.
+But it is not something I'm interested on at the moment.
+I'm happy with my current speed.

 **How did learning affect your productivity?**

 I decided to start learning during a period of time where work wasn't too busy.
 At the beginning it did not affect me much because I kept switching between Qwerty and Dvorak depending on the urgency of the work.
 At the point where I had to do the full switch to Dvorak it would take me slightly longer to complete some tasks such as replying to messages or writing docs.
-But remember that unless your job is to do live transcription as a job, writing faster or slower doesn't really affect you much at work.
+But remember that unless your job is to do live transcription as a job, writing faster or slower doesn't really affect you much.
 In my case, I don't think anyone noticed any productivity change.

 For me, as a programmer, I don't really need to type that much unless I'm writing a confluence doc or replying to slack.
 Programming usually involves a combination of thinking and typing.
 I've never had the need to type my code faster than 30WPM.

 **You started learning Dvorak over 7 months ago, how is it going now?**

-I can type at about 70WPM vs the 85WPM I could type on Qwerty.
-At this point, it takes a conscious effort to try to increase typing speed, which I'd need to practice it.
-70 WPM is fast enough for what I need, so I'm not practicing to go any faster.
+I can type at about 70WPM which is 15WPM slower than I could type when I used Qwerty.
+I've made my peace with it.
+70WPM is fast enough for me.

 **Have you noticed any physical benefits or drawbacks?**